BsFelipe/recipeApp/README.md

 > And  Thanks so much to florinpop17 (https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA), your videos are helping me a lot!

 ********************
+The first version finished.

-Is not finishd yet, in the next few days i'll finish the last features
+I'm working in the next features and more adjustments